 The Next Level Racing GT Ultimate Cockpit at £499 is an intermediate class rig and is a good example of a frame and seat combination, that would be suitable to get you started with a reasonable force feedback wheelbase, and would also last for many years, or until you decide to upgrade.

 If you want an authentic sim-racing experience, the fewer distractions you have from racing, the better.
 So, if you have just bought yourself an extremely powerful DD racing wheel then a wheel stand won’t be strong enough.
-You’ll want an aluminium frame for maximum rigidity and strength, able to withstand the forces of the wheel and pedals with little or no flex.
+You’ll want an aluminum frame for maximum rigidity and strength, able to withstand the forces of the wheel and pedals with little or no flex.

 Top-end frames like the Sim-Lab P1-X are able to withstand these forces; however, most of the rigs in this class do not come complete with a seat, and the chassis is sold on its own, so you’ll have to buy one separately.

 If you’ve gone this far, you’ll probably want a replica racing seat from Sparco or Corbeau, and of course, there are many other brands with attached seats to choose from as well.
 This just comes down to preference.
 Plus, make sure to get a seat that fits you properly by checking your measurements before you buy.

 For more, check out our sim rig buyer’s guide.

 When it comes to monitors, generally there are 2 pathways people choose from; a single monitor, or a triple-monitor setup.
 As well as the screen, or screens, you will need something to mount it, or them, onto.
 In some cases, sim racing frames will include a monitor attachment point, but if not, you’ll need a monitor stand.

 It’s important to make sure you have the appropriate CPU and GPU to match the monitor(s) you use.
 What monitor(s) you select should be based on your desired screen resolution, refresh rate, and quality settings, as well as the number of monitors you want.